rossbearman/eloquent-calamari/README.md

 This ensures that entities of different models with the same ID will have a unique Sqid, however it is fragile to the model name or app key being changed.
 If either of these are changed, Sqids will no longer resolve back to the same ID.

+> [!IMPORTANT]
-**It is highly recommended** that you explicitly set a pre-shuffled alphabet for each model using the `sqids.alphabets` config key, which will disable the shuffling behaviour for that model.
+> **It is highly recommended** that you explicitly set a pre-shuffled alphabet for each model using the `sqids.alphabets` config key, which will disable the shuffling behaviour for that model.

 ### Setting alphabets
 Start by publishing the `sqids.php` config file to your `config` directory.